 There is one thing I can eat every day, and that is soup!
 A nourishing, soothing, and satisfying bowl of goodness.
 And guess what?
 This Split Pea Vegetable Soup is one of them!
 It’s full of flavor, easy to make, and perfect for a chilly day.
 The extra warmth you feel when you take a spoonful feels like a cozy blanket wrapping you inside out.

 This delicious Split Pea Vegetable Soup can be easily made dairy-free.
-The only dairy product I use is a little bit of butter when sauteeing the veggies.
-And of course, you can substitute it with oil of your choice to make it vegan.
+The only dairy product I use is a little bit of butter when sautéing the veggies.
+And of course, you can substitute it with an oil of your choice to make it vegan.

 Both seeds have similar nutritional values.
-They provide a generous amount of minerals such as B vitamins, fiber, and they are high in protein and very low on fat.
-Also rich in manganese, vitamin C, copper, zinc.
-They are very good at managing the blood sugar in the body, thanks to the high fiber content, which prevents blood sugar levels to rise too quickly after a meal.
+They provide a generous amount of minerals, such as B vitamins and fiber, and they are high in protein and very low in fat.
+Also, rich in manganese, vitamin C, copper, and zinc.
+They are very good at managing the blood sugar in the body, thanks to the high fiber content, which prevents blood sugar levels from rising too quickly after a meal.

 - Using the pot in which everything else will cook, I added the chopped onion and sautéed it with a little bit of butter

 - Then I added the herbs and garlic.
 Let them cook for a few minutes to release their aromas.